getodk/docs/odk1-src/form-widgets.rst

 :tc:`label`
   Only the option labels are displayed, without checkboxes.
 :tc:`list`
-  The labels are displayes along with checkboxes for multi-select questions and radio buttons for single-select questions.
+  The labels are displayed along with checkboxes for multi-select questions and radio buttons for single-select questions.